Our goals

 To date, over 40 countries have included HIB vaccines in their expanded programs of immunization.

 In October 1998, the JMF received a grant, generously provided by the Embassy of Japan in the Hashemite Kingdom of Jordan, to purchase HIB vaccines.
-Through this grass-root grant, a first step was taken to establish a pilot project in East Amman with plans for expansion into a second rural area.
-The pilot project would protect approximately 10,000 children from the HIB disease.
+Through this grant, the first step was taken to establish a pilot project in East Amman with plans for expansion into a second rural area.
+The pilot project was estimated to protect approximately 5,000 children from the HIB disease.

 Report on the Pilot Project